Deborah023-dev/Recipes/README.md

  I greatly appreciate contributions in the following areas:
  - Grammar fixes
- -Proofreading or editing
+ - Proofreading or editing
- -Refining the HTML or CSS markup either for aesthetic or efficiency purposes
+ - Refining the HTML or CSS markup either for aesthetic or efficiency purposes

 Source Code License: GPL 3.0